 In some cases a tissue biopsy is required to confirm the diagnosis.
 This involves taking a very small sample of tissue through a needle so it can be examined in a lab.

-Common Tests to Diagnose MPA
+Common Tests to Diagnose Microscopic Polyangiitis

 Looking for an immune response against white blood cells: The Anti-Neutrophil Cytoplasmic Antibody (ANCA) test looks for antibodies that attack proteins associated with neutrophils (white blood cells).